obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

 Because we are only listening for a single change, we can tie it all up nicely in a single function:

 ```
-// retrieve lists of auidoOutput
+// Retrieve lists of auidoOutput
 // add audioOutputs to select menu
 // On user select new option, update audio input
 async function audioOutputs() {